microsoft/FluidFramework/docs/content/start/property-dds/property-schemas.md

   }
 ```

-## Sub-Property Field Name
+### Sub-Property Field Name

 All the entries in the properties array must be objects, and each must contain an id.
-This is the string that will later be used to retrieve the property to set or get its value.
+This is the string that will later
+be used to retrieve the property to set or get its value.

-## context
+### context

 This identifier describes the type of collection of values the property contains.
-If not specified, it is assumed to be ‘single’.
+If not specified, it is assumed to be
+‘single'.

 Context types: